dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 So why do it?
 Because there's so many people out there who don't have this knowledge.
 That's what the Facets of Greatness series is about.
 They stonewalled me.

-There might as well be a federal law that
-reads:
+#### There might as well be a federal law that reads:

 > David Conner is not fucking allowed to win; do not allow that
-> cheating twerp to win the turd at the bottom of a box of cereal; do
+> cheating twerp to win the turd at the bottom of a cereal box; do not
-> not lend him credence of any kind; do not allow others to develop
+> lend him credence of any kind; do not allow others to develop
 > favorable views of him; and constantly affirm accordance with this
 > law of the land by publicly chipping away at his credibility.

 ## So I Learned to Lead Leaders!

-#### It was Genius All Along
+#### That was My Genius All Along

 But even if I can't win myself, that doesn't mean that I can't fight the battle through others.
 This is partly what I've been doing all